slsa-framework/slsa/docs/spec/v1.1/source-requirements.md

 ### Level 2: Verified history

-Summary: The project is stored and managed through a source control platform that ensures the change history's integrity.
+Summary: The source code and its change history metadata are retained and authenticated to allow trustworthy auditing and analysis of the source code.

 Intended for: Organizations that are unwilling or unable to incorporate code review into their software development practices.